pr4sad/Machine-Learning/Lab Work/Lab - 01/readme.md

-Here's a sample README file tailored for your project on Mumbai rainfall data:

----

 # Mumbai Rainfall Data Analysis

 This repository contains an analysis of the Mumbai rainfall dataset, utilizing essential libraries such as NumPy and Pandas for data manipulation, along with tools for data cleaning, preprocessing, exploratory data analysis (EDA), and visualization.